Swords of Glass

-Also in Utility, if you are paralysed, hitting the "mons" letter many times may speed healing.
+Also in Utility, if you are paralyzed, hitting the "mons" letter "N" many times speeds healing.

 In the Vault, JDE Manptn is a potion that will revive a character named JDE.
 Changing the JDE to the name of one of your characters may enable this potion to revive him or her.
 All revival potions are named after the character they can revive.

 (Note: the last four explanations were graciously provided by Dean Tersigni.
 Thanks Dean!)